2025 Impact Milestones: Launching New Basic Needs and Stabilization Programs Across the Region

 About United Way of Central Oregon

-United Way of Central Oregon exists to advance equity by mobilizing the caring power of our communities, responding to community needs, and investing with our community partners to improve and strengthen lives.
+United Way of Central Oregon exists to advance opportunity by mobilizing the caring power of our communities, responding to community needs, and investing with our community partners to improve and strengthen lives.
 Through strategic partnerships and collaborative efforts, UWCO works to identify and address the evolving needs of Central Oregon, ensuring that resources are invested where they are most needed and can have the most substantial impact.
 For more information, visit https://www.unitedwaycentraloregon.org/.
 For more information about the ALICE study of financial hardship, please visit https://www.unitedforalice.org/.

 Despite Bigger Paychecks, Struggling Households in Oregon Continue to Increase